rwtodd/Go.MiscProgs/ich_disp/README.md

-# I CHING
+# ich_disp

-This is a Go package for dealing with I Ching trigrams and hexagrams.
-Facilities are provided for dealing with the King Wen sequence, decomposing and recomposing hexagrams, and looking up their numbers and names.
+This is a program to display *I Ching* castings.
+Input is meant to come either manually or via a helper script (one is provided in this repo to perform the "3 coins" method.